srikanteswartalluri/automatedTestSuite/README.md

 # automatedTestSuite
 This is an automated test suite to test my.bonify.de.
 This test suite is built using testNg, Selenium WebDriver and its Page Object Model.
-Page Object classes are created for the following pages
+Page Object classes are created for the following pages. java dependencies are managed through maven(please have a look at pom.xml)
 1. Home page - https://www.bonify.de/   (if login button is clicked , we move to Login Page)
 2. Login Page - https://my.bonify.de/login/
 3. LoginFirstPage - once the login is succesful you will land in this page